llihak/starter-nuxt-tailwind/README.md

-# Starter Template for Nuxt.js with Tailwind CSS and GraphQL
+# Starter Template for Nuxt.js with Tailwind CSS

 ## Build Setup